gnunn1/vgrep/README.md

 ### Installation

+Visual Grep can be installed on arch by using the *visual-grep* package in AUR.

-No installation packages are available at this time, I hope to create Arch packages in the next couple of weeks.
+For other distros, no installation packages are available at this time.
 A compiled binary can be downloaded from the releases.